Would you like to post jobs on this career? Find the best candidates using Sokanu's new psychometric job platform. Visit employers.sokanu.com today.

 Psychiatric technicians typically enter the occupation with a postsecondary certificate.
 Programs in psychiatric or mental health technology are commonly offered by community colleges and technical schools.
 Psychiatric technician programs include courses in biology, psychology, and counselling.
 The programs also may include supervised work experience or cooperative programs, in which students gain academic credit for structured work experience.

-Programs for psychiatric technicians range in length from one semester to two years, and they may award a certificate or an associate’s degree.
+Programs for psychiatric technicians range in length from one semester to two years, and they are awarded either a certificate or an associate’s degree.
 They typically must participate in on-the-job training before they can work without direct supervision.
 This training may last for a few weeks or for several months.
 Training may include gaining hands-on experience while working under the supervision of an experienced technician or aide.
 Technicians may also attend workshops, lectures, or in-service training.